crowdfavorite-mirrors/wp-powerpress/readme.txt

 = Announcement =
 * PowerPress 3.0 is not compatible with WordPress 2.8.x and 2.9.x.
 Please upgrade to WordPress 3.0 or newer to install PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

+= 4.0.6 =
+* Released on 1/23/2013
+* Everyone is **strongly encouraged to update their copy of PowerPress immediately!**
+* Due to concerns of possible security exploits, the 1 Pixel Out Audio Player has been removed from PowerPress.
+[Learn More](http://blog.blubrry.com/?p=1163)
+* Notices added in both the WP dashboard and in the Audio player settings page that the 1 Pixel Out player has been removed.
+* If you've configured your web site with the 1 Pixel Out Audio Player, Flow Player Classic will be used.
+Go to the PowerPress > Audio Player settings page to change this player if you like.
+* Updated Danish translation.
+Thanks GeorgWP and Team Blogos for translating!
+* Added Russian translation.
+Thanks Igor Mercury for translating!

+= 4.0.5 =
+* Released on 11/28/2012
+* Tested with WordPress 3.5 Release Candidate 1
+* Updated button styling to fix styling issue for future release of WordPress 3.5
+* Updated the "Plugins Update Cache" logic for WordPress versions 3.4+
+* Updated link to add podcast to iTunes.
+* Updated Danish translation.
+Thanks GeorgWP and Team Blogos for translating!
+* Added define options `POWERPRESS_CAPABILITY_MANAGE_OPTIONS` and `POWERPRESS_CAPABILITY_EDIT_PAGES` for administrators to customize PowerPress capabilities.
+(Thanks Kevin Doole for the contribution!)
+* Updated videos for previewing the PowerPress video players.
+* Added preview media for hosting customers when media is not yet published.
+* Added logic to auto enable "fix theme" feature if JetPack 2.0 is used, solves issue where PowerPress player and links disappear using JetPack 2.0.
+(Thanks Brian from Handy Guys Podcast for diagnosing the problem)
+* Added `is_object` test in the `powerpress_content` function to prevent possible debug messages in development environments.
+(Thanks Curtis McHale for bringing to our attention)
+* Added link to [Message Flow](http://wordpress.org/extend/plugins/message-flow/) plugin, adds a CoverFlow-like interface for your blog posts with podcast episodes.
+For podcasts only, use shortocde: `[message-flow podcasts_only="true"]`
+* Added warning about FeedBurner is not required to podcast and note that iTunes 1400x1400 jpg image should be 72ppi format for viewing on the web.
+* Removed possible notice messages in the importing tools pages or when metabox option player or links is configured.
+* Provide Embeds option now works no matter which players you configure.
+(Thanks Daniel Lewis for letting us know about the issue).
+* Added better error message when users try to setup blubrry services integration.
+* Added note under RSS Image to remind new users to also configure their iTunes image, which is very important.
+* Added better explanation for the missing player fix option under the appearance tab.
+* Removed mentions of Zune, that podcast directory is no longer available.

+= 4.0.4 =
+* Released on 8/8/2012
+* Fix bug with language not getting set if your using the Feed Episode Maximizer option with WordPress 3.4 or newer.

+= 4.0.3 =
+* Released on 8/8/2012
+* Fixed bug with IE not displaying embeds correctly (Thanks johnb172 for bringing to our attention)
+* Fixed bug introduced in 4.0.2 where feed language was not getting set in some cases.
+* Audio embed width now uses audio player width instead of video width.
+* Added meta robots noindex HTML to play in new window and embed pages.
+* Change from using the `WP_PLUGIN_URL` define to `plugins_url()` function to better support sites in mixed SSL/non-SSL mode (please contact us if this is still a problem with combined HTTP/HTTPS sites).
+* The iTunes image is now also used as the RSS image if no RSS image is specified.
+* Warning message added to podcast channel feeds that are password protected.
+Warning: This feed is password protected, it cannot be accessed by public services such as feedvalidator.org or the iTunes podcast directory. (we're getting a lot of support questions about this recently.
+If your feed is is password protected, then services and directories can't access it by design.)
+* Translation powerpress-xx_XX.pot file updated for translators to update their language files with.

+= 4.0.2 =
+* Released on 6/29/2012
+* Fixed bug with feed language getting populated with podcast feed title.
+* Changed feed logic from using `get_option('rss_language')` to `bloginfo_rss('language')`.
+* Feed language logic for older versions of WordPress (versions < 3.4) remains for backwards compatibility.
+* PowerPress the_content filter now checks for a valid post before trying to do anything.
+This logic is in place to deal with poorly written plugins triggering the_content filter even when no post is loaded.
+* Updated logic for Custom Podcast Channels to work with WordPress 3.4+ Custom Post Types.
+* Auto enable the "fix theme for player" option when Facebook plugin version 1.0 is found.
+* Fixed a number of new PHP notice messages when in `WP_DEBUG` mode.
+(Thanks Jeremy Clarke for bringing to our attention)
+* Fix strpos getid3\module.tag.id3v2.php on line 876 PHP warning.
+(Thanks Zachary_DuBois for bringing to our attention)
+* Added better reporting when paid services expire.
+* Added index.php files to thwart directory listing powerpress folders with PHP scripts.

+= 4.0.1 =
+* Released on 6/15/2012
+* Fixed bug with "Feed Episode Maximizer" option only working if the "Feature Episode in iTunes" option was also turned on.
+* Added Hebrew to list of feed languages.
+* Changed logic that prevented uploading iTunes images smaller than 1400x1400.
+You can now upload an iTunes image that is 600x600 or larger and will receive a warning rather than an error.
+* Fixed no longer needed javascript for flare player when in edit players PowerPress admin area, Flare player was abandoned in favor of VideoJS.
+* Fixed bug with media embed HTML page having a fatal error if referencing an episode not originally saved by PowerPress.
+* Fixed bug with metamarks Javascript (jQuery) possibly causing javascript errors in some situations.
+Thanks Klyde and the folks from Gravity forms for bringing to our attention!
+* Increased verification (Verify button) cache from 600k to 1024k (1MB) for detecting ID3 information using 1400x1400 images.
+We recommend using images in jpg format as png requires way more space in most all cases.
+* Added link to plugin [PowerPress Posts From MySQL](http://wordpress.org/extend/plugins/powerpress-posts-from-mysql/developers/) - Creates blog posts with PowerPress podcast episode information from a MySQL table.
+* Added link to plugin [Eli's PowerPress Addon Widget](http://wordpress.org/extend/plugins/podpress-addons/) - Adds a sidebar widget that lists your podcast episodes linked to the play in a new window PowerPress player.
+* Updated support links.

 = 4.0 =